SpeedCodeNpo/ng-exercises/README.md

     - BehaviorSubject : Similar to Subject, the only difference is that the subscriber immediatly gets the last value emitted.

 ## App display:
-- The app displays 3 sections :
+- The app displays 4 sections :
   - An info section, it's content is already included in the starter version.
-  - A timer section, it activates an RxJs timer Observable subscription.
-  - An interval section, it activates an RxJs interval Observable subscription.
+  - A Subject / BehaviorSubject section.
+  - A section for controlling subscription-1.
+  - A section for controlling subscription-2.

+#### Screenshot of initial page before user interaction :

 ## Interaction with app:
   - Clicking the "Start Timer" button will display an 'h3' message